skggm/skggm/README.md

 # skggm : Gaussian graphical models in scikit-learn

+In the last decade, an important problem in machine learning and statistics has been to learn networks that encode conditional indepedence relationships.
+For many important probability distributions, such as multivariate Gaussians, this amounts to estimation of inverse covariance matrices.
+Inverse covariance estimation is now used widely in infer gene regulatory networks in cellular biology and neural interactions in the neuroscience.

+However, many statistical advances and best practices in fitting such models to data are not yet widely adopted and not available in common python packages for machine learning.
+Furthermore, inverse covariance estimation is an active area of research where researchers continue to improve algorithms and estimators. skggm seeks to provide these new developments to a wider audience, and also enable researchers to effectively benchmark their methods in regimes relevant to their applications of interest.

+While skggm is currently a package for "Gaussian graphical models in scikit-learn", we hope to eventually develop it into a package for "Generalized graphical models in scikit-learn".

+## Inverse Covariance Estimation

 Given **n** independently drawn, **p**-dimensional Gaussian random samples <img src="images/S.png" alt="X" width="80">, the maximum likelihood estimate of the inverse covariance matrix <img src="images/Theta.png" alt="\lambda" width="12"> can be computed via the _graphical lasso_, i.e., the program

 <img src="images/graphlasso_program.png" alt="\ell_1 penalized inverse covariance estimation" width="500">